Zaijo/plant-uml/README.md

-# Install Plant-uml on MacOS
+# Install PlantUML on MacOS

 Instructions to install PlantUML onto MacOS and run it with Visual Studio Code.